Near Real-time Full-wave Inverse Design of Electromagnetic Devices: Results

 \subsection{Low-rank update evaluation}

-After a tile flip, the number $M$ of modified elements in the diagonal design matrix $P$ is the number of field components comprising a tile on the Yee grid.
+After a tile flip, the number $M$ of modified elements in the diagonal design matrix $P$ is, in the case where a finite-difference discretization is used, the number of field components comprising a tile on the Yee grid.
 Let $dP_n = P_n - P_{n-1}$ represent the change to $P$.
-A wide logical $0-1$ projection matrix $Q$ may be constructed such that $dP_n = Q^T H_P Q$, where $H_P$ is a diagonal $M$-by-$M$ matrix whose entries are the nonzero elements of $dP_n$.
-Let $U = Q^T H$ and $V = Q(G-I)$.
+A wide logical $0-1$ projection matrix $Q$ may be constructed such that $dP_n = Q^T H_{P,n} Q$, where $H_{P,n}$ is a diagonal $M$-by-$M$ matrix whose entries are the nonzero elements of $dP_n$.
+Let $U = Q^T H_{P,n}$ and $V = Q(G-I)$.
 Then, the update $dC_n = C_n - C_{n-1}$ may be expressed as

+Since $C_n^{-1}$ is the inverse of a low-rank (rank-$M$) update to $C_{n-1}$, the Woodbury matrix identity~\cite{bayin_mathematical_2006} may be employed to obtain $C_n^{-1}$ through a rank-$M$ update to the inverse of $C_{n-1}$.
+In computational electromagnetics, the Woodbury identity has seen use for efficient low-rank updates to a system matrix, particularly with method of moments-based formulations.
+Prior work has employed the identity for applications including efficient computation of the gradient of an objective function via perturbations to the impedance matrix for optimization of metasurfaces \cite{budhu_fast_2023}, photonic crystal design through low-rank updates to a Wannier basis analysis of the device \cite{jiao_demonstration_2005}, and inverse design with a method of moments perturbation approach based on removing basis functions \cite{capek_shape_2019}.